marcelpoelstra/mp4split-arm64/README.md

-# Unified Streaning mp4split docker image for arm64 architecture
+# Unified Streaming mp4split docker image for arm64 architecture

 This repository provides an alternative for `unifiedstreaming/mp4split` on Docker Hub, compatible with arm64 architecture